 Tingling, numbness, or swelling in hands or feet

 Most of side effects will go away or get better between treatments and a few weeks after treatment ends.
+There are often ways to prevent or lessen them.
 You may also be able to help control some of these side effects.
-Tell your health care providers about any side effects you have.
+Tell your healthcare providers about any side effects you have.
 They can help you cope with the side effects.

 Redness, swelling, and warmth at the site of an injury or IV catheter

 Burning during urination